grgkarma45/github-project/README.md

 # github-project
 This is a project of Intellij.
+Today is Thursday.